-APA Internship - The University Environment
+The University Environment

 The University of Maine is located in the middle of the state and offers a safe and serene way of life, along with exciting opportunities for exploring the beautiful geography of the region.
 The University was founded in 1865, and is a public, land and sea grant co-educational institution.
 It is the “flagship” University of the seven member University of Maine System, which was created in 1968 when the Orono campus was joined with five state colleges into a cohesive, comprehensive public education system.
-Approximately 12,000 students are currently enrolled in degree-granting or continuing education programs at Orono – the only university in the Maine system to offer doctoral degrees.
+Approximately 12,000 students are currently enrolled in degree-granting or continuing education programs at Oron.
+It is the only university in the Maine system to offer doctoral degrees.

 The University is a major cultural center for Northern Maine.
 The Collins Center for the Arts, one of the largest performing arts centers north of Boston has recently been expanded.
 It has emerged as the focal point for the campus and community for educational and entertainment opportunities presented by the world’s leading artists and performers.
 In addition, a regular series of films, concerts and lectures by prominent individuals representing a variety of experiences and perspectives are offered under the auspices of Student Government.
 The School of Performing Arts annually offers an academic year season of drama, comedy, musical, and operatic productions.
 Regular art exhibitions are presented by the art department, and a portion of the University Art Collection is always on display throughout the campus.
 Furthermore, the cultural resources of nearby Bangor, the coastal area and Portland are available to enjoy.
 During the summer months many world renowned artists and performers vacation and perform in Maine.
-A very popular annual Folk Festival occurs in late August in Bangor.
+The very popular American Folk Festival occurs in late August in Bangor.
 The lobster, of course, is here year round!